futurehomeno/fimp-api/topic-format.md

 # Topic Format

 All messages sent over MQTT adhering to the FIMP protocol must be published on topics that follow the format described in this document.
-A topic is divided into multiple segments which allow to distinguish between different types of messages, resources and services.
+A topic is divided into multiple segments which allow distinguishing between different types of messages, resources, and services.
-The segments are separated by a forward slash `/` which allow for selective subscriptions in accordance with the MQTT protocol
+The segments are separated by a forward slash `/` which allows for selective subscriptions in accordance with the MQTT protocol.

 ## Topic segments